samhuyc/IMC2023/README.md

 - now is market volume, historical trade naive, need to incorporate; change scalers reacting to previous volume
 - delta - neutral volume?

+# /3_19_1/fairPrice
+### have a price as fair price, if asks < fair, buy; if bid > fair, sell
+- yields well with pearls (given an exogeneous fair price at 10000)
+- what should be the fair price under high violitility and/or one directional movement

 # Ideas:
 - momentum strat
 - combination mean reversion + momentum (switch between volatility = standard dev.)